foodcoopshop/foodcoopshop.github.io/en/index.md

 ![]({{ site.baseurl }}/assets/img/foodcoopshop-logo.png)

-As the software is mainly used in German speaking countries, the English translation might be a bit outdated.
+As the software is mainly used in German speaking countries, there is no English translation so far.
+Please use an online translating tool like https://www.deepl.com/translator and translate the German documentation.